Introduction¶

 Online preview for collaboration and testing

-Figma integration to easily reimplement the designs
+Figma integration to easily reimplement Figma designs

 Warning

-The UI Editor and the XML loader are still under development and not production-ready.
-Consider them as an open beta, or experimental features.
+The UI editor and the XML loader are still under development and not production-ready.
+Consider them as an open beta or experimental features.

 Describing the UI in XML in a declarative manner offers several advantages: